 “What you’ll see is an increase in irritability, meltdowns, temper tantrums,” Tzelepis explains.
 “Tired and sleepy kids don’t say that they’re tired.
 What you’ll usually see is more irritability, difficulty with transitions or doing what you’re asking them to do.”

 Beyond that, sleep has been proven to affect kids’ cognitive abilities like concentration, focus and memory.
 Mental health is also affected.

 “And from the physical health side, sleep is important because there are a lot of things that happen during sleep,” including the release of certain hormones and neurotransmitters that affect brain development, Tzelepis says.
 “Having adequate sleep is important for a child’s development.”

 Long-term health consequences can even include higher risk for obesity, heart problems and diabetes.

-So what can parents do to minimize sleep disruption during the holiday season and help kids get back on track after the holiday break?
+So what can parents do to keep up healthy sleep habits during the holidays – and help kids get back on track after the break?
 Here’s a look at several key recommendations.

 1. Adjust your expectations

 If your kids aren’t getting enough sleep during the holidays, don’t expect top-notch behavior.
 “You can expect that they may be irritable,” Tzelepis says.